cloud-hero/api-docs/index.html.md

 ]

 ```
-persistent_token

  CloudHero uses API keys to allow access to the API.

-You can register a CloudHero API key at our [developer portal](http://example.com/developers).
+`Your API key will will be returned by persistent_token`

-Kittn expects for the API key to be included in all API requests to the server in a header that looks like the following:
+CloudHero expects for the API key to be included in all API requests to the server in a header that looks like the following:

 `Authorization: meowmeowmeow`

 # Cloud Providers

-## Add AWS EC3 Cloud Provider
+## Add AWS EC2 Cloud Provider

 ```shell
 curl -X POST "http://s.cloudhero.io:8080/providers"